 Medical consumables may be considered "diagnosis and treatment items" or parts of such items for BMI reimbursement purposes.
-In the future, the NHSA may issue a set of rules specifically regulating BMI reimbursement for medical consumables and may draw up a list similar to the NRDL with respect to reimbursement of medical consumables by the BMI.
+The Interim Measures for the Payment Management of medical consumables (draft for comments) sets up the rules specifically regulating BMI reimbursement for medical consumables and draw up a list similar to the NRDI.